SpeedCodeNpo/mini-prj-20231004-todo-cdl/README.md

 Micro projects are between 5 to 10 hours depending on your skill.
 They focus on 2 or more Angular skills

-# Speedcoding Micro Projects

-Project id: mini-prj-20231004-todo-cdl
-Chapter id: 02
-Chapter name: Setting up classes
-About:
-   In this branch we
-## About Micro Projects

-Welcome to Speedcoding Micro Projects
-Micro projects are between 5 to 10 hours depending on your skill.
-They focus on 2 or more Angular skills

 ## Skill goals :